mast-group/js-random-tester/README.md

 node randomTestGenerator.js benchmark [DefinitelyTyped_ROOT_Folder]/benchmark/benchmark.d.ts
 ```

+(assuming that benchmark is already installed via NPM)

 ###Create new version of TypeScript definition file given an old definition file and new version of library

 ####Usage: